BeauJoh/thesis/source/09-chapter-1-introduction.md

 Supercomputers are used in computationally intensive tasks and are a critical component in current scientific research.
 They are essential in simulations for quantum mechanics, weather forecasting, climate research, oil and gas exploration and molecular modeling.
-However the largest supercomputers are requiring huge amounts of electricity to operate -- the Summit, currently number one in the TOP500, requires 8.8 MW to power, which is in the capacity of a small coal power plant.
+However the largest supercomputers are requiring huge amounts of electricity to operate -- the Summit, currently number one in the TOP500, requires 8.8 MW to power, which is in the terms of the average Australian home (41 kW) could power 215 homes every hour.
 To reduce this large energy footprint supercomputers are becoming increasingly heterogeneous.
 At an individual node, there is a trend towards specialised hardware -- known as accelerators -- which can expedite the computation of codes from particular classes of scientific workloads.
 The use of accelerators for certain programs offers a shorter time to completion, and less energy expenditure, when compared to a conventional CPU architecture.